 Snow white dolls unfinished

-The shop-house is also the office of ThaiCraft Fair Trade, the sister enterprise that operates the monthly ThaiCraft Fair – which we have been running since 1992 without a break!!
+The shop is also the office of ThaiCraft Fair Trade, which has been operating since 1992.

 Hand painted Thai doorstops/decor